Stefan-Markov/Fun-app/README.md

 - Consume DB information based on search by keywords and show dynamic content
 - Validate user data inputs and show proper message, if needed
 - Search engines to fetch data from DB and show dynamic content based on input
+- Search user by username, roles
+- Search joke by keyword (by regex)
-- Rendering items based on colletions, ids,data or inputs
+- Rendering items based on colletions, ids, data or inputs
+- Dynamic component interaction based on user actions
+- Private part, user part, admin part
+- Navigation bar changed based on roles